mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 Until recently, browsers limited the number of HTTP connections to any single host to 2.
 Most modern browsers have increased that limit to at least 6[^ie_connection_limit].
 This number is usually sufficient for relatively small pages with only a small number of assets, but it can be disastrous for content-heavy pages that make dozens of requests.

-[^ie_connection_limit]: Internet Explorer 10 and up and Opera 10 (though not Opera 11 or 12) have a limit of eight concurrent connections.
+[^ie_connection_limit]: Internet Explorer 10 and up and Opera 10 have a limit of eight concurrent connections rather than six.

 ![TCP connections made to a single host](images/tcp_limit_waterfall.png)